yairgd/yairgd.github.io/content/post/linux_core_isolcpus.md

 title : "Linux core isoation to have a close RT performance" description : "Linux core isolation to have a close RT performance " tags :
  - "linux"
  - "kernel"
  - "rt"

 date : "2020-02-18"
 archives : "2020"
 categories :
  - "linux"
  - "embbeded"
 draft: true

 menu : "no-main"
 ---
 # Linux core isolation
-I have real time task that needed to run perodiclly in constat rate at constatnt time each time.
-Just running this task on multythread envieronemt can cause it to run in various timing value.
-Possible solution to this robblem is to use linux core isolation.
-In this case the linux kenele is got  out from the SMP blancing and the CPU can used for a specifi task with minimal  interrupts.
+I have a real-time task that needed to run periodically at a constant rate at a constant time each time.
+Just running this task on a multithreaded environment can cause it to run in different timing values.
+A possible solution to this problem is to use Linux core isolation.
+In this case, the Linux kernel is got out from the SMP balancing and the CPU can be used for a specific task with minimal interrupts.